Guide to Second Charge Mortgages

-In the majority of cases, homeowners that choose a Second Charge Mortgage as an alternative method of raising funds tend to borrow anything between £30,000 to £80,000, although it can be for as little as £1,000.
+In the majority of cases, homeowners that choose a Second Charge Mortgage as an alternative method of raising funds tend to borrow anything between £30,000 to £80,000.
 The more equity you have in your property, the more money you are likely to be able to borrow.
-All cases are reviewed on a case-by-case basis’.
+All cases are reviewed on a case-by-case basis.

 Speak to an expert today